keithalewis/math/llm.md

 after neurons in the brain.
 Given a set of inputs they would either fire or not.

 The best prompt is "yes".
-It will clue you in to the current context.
+It will clue you in to the current context of the LLM you are using at the moment.
+Use the output to detect what it is _not_ telling you.

 A LLM is a function from an input string _prompt_ and a _context_ to an _output_ string.
 So called "prompt engineering" is really about context engineering.